eliza-da/WD-Seatwork-3-/readme.md

 -Headers Button: Click this button to explore the range of static and animated headers.
 -Footers Button: Click this button to delve into the selection of static and animated footers.

-2. Headers Section:
+2. Headers Section

 -Static Headers Gallery: Browse through a variety of classic Snoopy header designs.
 Hover over each design for a quick preview.
 -Animated Headers Gallery: View dynamic headers with Snoopy animations.
 Click on each design for a full-screen demo.

-3. Footers Section:
+3. Footers Section

 -Static Footers Gallery: Peruse a collection of charming static footers featuring Snoopy.
 -Animated Footers Gallery: Discover footers with playful Snoopy animations.
 Click on each design to see it in action.